 Digital Object Identifier (DOI)

 Sawa, Anna G.U.; Lehrman, Jennifer N.; Crawford, Neil R.; and Kelly, Brian P., "Variations among human lumbar spine segments and their relationships to in vitro biomechanics: A retrospective analysis of 281 motion segments from 85 cadaveric spines" (2020).
-Neurobiology.
+Translational Neuroscience.
 730.